Rutland, Vermont 05701

 There is a busy downtown area that features excellent shopping, dining, and entertainment options.
 Rutland is the home of The College of Saint Joseph, the Vermont State Fair, The Rutland Herald daily newspaper, The Rutland Shopper weekly newspaper, the monthly Rutland Business Journal, and the Rutland State Airport.

 What is Rutland’s connection to Yellowstone National Park?
-After the Civil War, Rutland born artist and photographer, William Henry Jackson accompanied a survey team to Wyoming, capturing what is now known as Yellowstone National Park.
+After the Civil War, Rutland-born artist and photographer, William Henry Jackson accompanied a survey team to Wyoming, capturing what is now known as Yellowstone National Park.
 Many credit Jackson’s photos for being instrumental in Yellowstone’s designation as America’s first national park.
-To share any Rutland, VT information, contact us.
-Learn more about advertising in VTLiving.
+To share your Rutland, VT business information, contact us.

 County: Rutland